 - You will get to use the telephone to talk to a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you you will be given a jumpsuit.
+- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you will be given a jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that will help other people that get arrested to get through the process?

 Click here to tell about all about it

 When you pay your bail, you will be discharged from jail.
 Getting discharged from jail may take anywhere from 10 minutes to many hours.
 Or, simply, the quicker bail is posted, the sooner you can get released from jail.
 It also will depend on whether or not you’ve got a bond amount or if the magistrate needs to decide on how much to set your bail at.
 For lesser charges, you will be booked and released on your own recognizance.
 If you have served a sentence in jail and have a release date, you should expect to be discharged anywhere between the hours of 9am and 12pm.